dkaleniuk/external-api/README.md

 3. Reusable code fragments

 #### The main task in this assignment:
-Create a function, that makes an external call to an api and changes it
+Create a function, that makes an external call to an api and chain it with helper functions

 #### 🤖 Instructions:
 1. Call the class `Caller`: